aaaaaa123456789/pokerevo/utils/libeps/README.md

 as the Python file.
 On Linux, simply place `libeps.so` in the same directory as `eps.py`; on Windows, copy the appropriate .dll file (`libeps32.dll` or `libeps64.dll`) to the same folder as `eps.py` and name it `libeps.dll`.

+The C# binding is contained in `eps.cs`.
+In order to use it, add the `eps.cs` file to the project and place the appropriate .dll file (`libeps32.dll` or `libeps64.dll`) in the same folder as the compiled .exe.
+Rename the .dll file as `libeps.dll`.

-**Note that using the wrong .dll file with the Python binding will not work.** The .dll must match the platform for which the Python executable was compiled (`libeps32.dll` for 32-bit Python or `libeps64.dll` for 64-bit Python).
+**Note that using the wrong .dll file with the C# or Python bindings will not work.** The .dll must match the platform: the platform for which the Python executable was compiled for the Python binding, or the platform for which the program is being built for the C# binding.
 The file must also be renamed to `libeps.dll` — this is intentionally done to force users to select the correct version.